Leave No Trace Principles

 Be Considerate of Others – Trekking Means Peace, Not Noise

-Your Eco-Friendly Trekking Checklist:
+Your Eco-Friendly Trekking Checklist

-• Reusable water bottle, lunch box, cutlery
+• Reusable water bottle, lunch box, and cutlery

 • Zip-lock bags for waste collection

-• Lightweight, low-impact gear
+• Lightweight low-impact trekking gear

 Final Words: Every Trek Is a Promise